phillipadsmith/2014.phillipadsmith.com/_drafts/2016-02-02-connect-the-drunken-walk-of-a-thousand-media-entrepreneurs.md

 img_caption: "Our \"drunken media entrepreneurs\" at Connect.
 Photo by Karl Mondon"
 img_url: ""
 published: false
-title: "Connect: The Drunken Walk of a Thousand Media Entrepreneurs"
+title: The Drunken Walk of a Thousand Media Entrepreneurs
 crosspost_to_medium: "false"
 ---